SETI/rms-data-projects/vicar/README.md

 migrate a single VICAR file, taking its name from the command line, then writing the migrated file into the same directory but with a different name.

-# Bugs and issues

- * This software uses [ply](https://www.dabeaz.com/ply/) to generate parsers for the VICAR labels.
-It may spew a lot of WARNING messages;
-they are harmless and may be ignored.
-Nevertheless, this should be addressed in the future.